• Menu

 Weminuche Wilderness Area sign.
 Photo by: Scrubhiker

 The other hikes here are shorter but far more challenging.
-The Weminuche Wilderness contains the sort of outdoor beauty that people can’t helped but be changed by it, but hikes so long and challenging that only serious and experienced hikers should are recommended for most of them.
+The Weminuche Wilderness contains the sort of outdoor beauty that people can’t help but be changed by, but hikes are so long and challenging that only serious and experienced hikers should be recommended for most of them.

 Lake Fork Creek Trail